defcon1dfw/defcon1dfw.github.io/_posts/2025-02-17-equipment-used-in-mitigation.md

 {% include figure-container.html figImgUrl="/assets/img/equipment/flood-extractor.jpg" %}

-A flood extractor is a specialized vacuum system designed to extract large amounts of standing water from carpets, floors, and other surfaces after flooding or leaks.
+A flood extractor is a specialized vacuum system designed to remove large amounts of standing water from a variety of surfaces after flooding or leaks.

 Flood extractors come in different types, including portable (like the picture) and truck-mounted units, depending on the scale of the cleanup.